hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 **Collecting data** for the report (or the next report) requires some on the job training and an evaluation.
 It usually takes 3-5 surveys to acclimate an individual to the task.
 Most of the time is spent identifying objects and the importance of maintaining a field notebook.
 The advantage to contributing data is that the reporting procedure is automated and there is always access to the results.

-Contact shannon-at-hammerdirt-dot-ch or the Municipal waste section of the Swiss federal office for the environment for more information.

 ---

+## Assessment metric

+The median value ($50^{th}$ percentile) of the survey results is reported as the number of objects per 100m (p/100m) of shore line.
+This is the method described in EU Marine Beach Litter Baselines {cite}`eubaselines` and is the standard used in this report.
+The 100-meter shoreline standard used in the marine environment is appropriate for coastal regions of the European continent.
+However urbanization and topography present unique challenges when selecting locations suitable to safely conduct yearlong shoreline litter surveys.

+Limiting surveys to 100 meters of exposed shoreline would have dramatically reduced the number of available survey locations as well as the use of preexisting data.
+Thus, the IQAASL reflects local topography with a median survey length of 45m, and an average of 51m.
+Surveys less than 10m were not considered in the baseline analysis.
+The survey results are converted to p/100m by multiplying the survey result by 100.

+ ---

 ## Using this report

 If a municipality or water feature was sampled the results are included in this report.
-As of ver=1 the data and methods should be considered complete.
 Corrections, additions and new reports can be requested using the data repository and submitting an _issue_ or contacting analyst@hammerdirt.ch.

 It is important to understand the difference between the _median_ {cite}`mediandef` and the _average_ {cite}`meandeff` when interpreting the results.
 Except for monthly results the survey results are given as the __median__ p/100m for the location in question.
 Consider the __median__ survey result for